Fake Service Dog Penalties in 2026: What You Need to Know

 In a nutshell, misrepresenting a pet as a service dog, whether physical or psychiatric, is a punishable offense in most U.S. states.
 The ADA defines access rights, but state laws enforce the consequences, often through fines, jail time, or mandatory community service.

-If you’re looking for legitimate ESA (Emotional Support Animal) or PSD (Psychiatric Service Dog) documentation, RealESAletter.com can help.
-We make the process simple, legal, and secure with licensed mental health professionals guiding you every step of the way.
+If you need legitimate ESA or PSD documentation, RealESALetter.com makes the process simple, legal, and secure with licensed mental health professionals guiding you every step of the way.
+Most people are surprised by how affordable a proper PSD letter cost actually is compared to the risk of going undocumented.

 Frequently Asked Questions